Bernie Sanders Says Trump Won Because Democrats Are Out Of Touch

 The kind of harsh criticism he leveled of Clinton on her Wall Street speeches and decrying her as part of the status quo, rather than building up her beliefs and policies (that certainly stand in stark contrast to Donald Trump) has irked party loyalists.

-That's especially true, considering that although Sanders ran in the Democratic primary and caucuses with Democrats, he has declined to put the D next to his name.
+That's especially true, considering that although Sanders ran in the Democratic primary and caucuses with Democrats, he has declined to put the "D" next to his name.
 He is back in the Senate as an independent.

 Sanders believes Trump's message resonated with workers, like the ones in Wisconsin and Michigan, who were hit hard by the economic recession and haven't yet recovered.
 It was a connection Democrats were largely unable to maintain.